 The Department of Pathology and Laboratory Medicine of Weill Cornell Medicine is seeking an energetic and enthusiastic M.D.
 Molecular Pathologist to join the faculty of our dynamic, growing, clinical laboratory team.
 While previous experience is a plus, we also welcome recent graduates of training programs who are looking for their first opportunity.
-Candidates must have or be eligible for: New York State full licensure, American Board of Pathology Certification in Molecular Genetic Pathology, and New York State Certificate of Qualification.
+Candidates must have, or be eligible for: New York State full medical licensure, American Board of Pathology Certification in Molecular Genetic Pathology, and New York State Certificate of Qualification.
 Academic rank and salary will be commensurate with experience and scholarly accomplishments.

 The new faculty member will participate in teaching our rotating residents and fellows, and will have access to data and resources for scholarly activity in translational research.
 Numerous opportunities exist for collaborative research with Pathologists, other physicians, and basic science investigators in the Department and the broader Weill Cornell Medical Center.